rancher/docs/content/rancher/v2.x/en/tools/_index.md

 For more information, see the [Monitoring Documentation]({{< baseurl >}}/rancher/v2.x/en/tools/monitoring).

 ## Global DNS

-In certain usecases it is necessary to deploy the same application to multiple Kubernetes Clusters.
-In such cases, there is a need to program an external DNS server to assign a fully qualified domain name (a.k.a FQDN) to your application, to route traffic to endpoints in all the clusters.
-The Global DNS feature enables you to do this.
+_Available as v2.2.0_

-Using this feature you can program an external DNS from a set of supported providers and let Rancher know the FQDN you want to program and the application workloads it should resolve to.
-Rancher will gather endpoints from all the Kubernetes clusters running your application and program the DNS.
+When creating applications that span multiple Kubernetes clusters, a Global DNS entry can be created to route traffic to the endpoints in all of the different clusters.
+An external DNS server will need be programmed to assign a fully qualified domain name (a.k.a FQDN) to your application.
+Rancher will use the FQDN and your applications to program the DNS.r will gather endpoints from all the Kubernetes clusters running your application and program the DNS.

-For more information on how to use this feature, see [Global DNS Workflow]({{< baseurl >}}/rancher/v2.x/en/tools/globaldns/#Global DNS Workflow).
+For more information on how to use this feature, see [Global DNS]({{< baseurl >}}/rancher/v2.x/en/tools/globaldns/).